 The Napoleonic wars hit Spain very hard.
 The war in Spain is called the Peninsular War (1808 – 1814, in Spain it is called the War of Independence).
 It resulted in Spanish independence from France and a country in ruins.
 It was illustrated by Francisco Goya in a series of prints “Los Disastres de la Guerra” (the disasters of war).
 During the Spanish Civil War 1936 – 1939, Mallorca was a nationalist stronghold.
 An attempt by forces loyal to the government to try to capture the island in 1936 failed, and Mallorca remained in Nationalist hands and was used as a base for naval and air raids against the Spanish mainland.

 Mass tourism has caused Palma to grow rapidly.
-The number of foreign visitors in 1950 was about 500 000, by 2008 it had grown to about 24 million.
+The number of foreign visitors to Majorca in 1950 was about 500 000, by 2016 it had grown to about 10 million.
 This has caused great changes in the population.
 Large numbers of Spaniards from mainland Spain have moved to the islands.
 There has also been considerable immigration from other European countries; there are large groups of residents with English, German and Scandinavian nationality.

 With 300 days of sunshine a year in Mallorca the climate needs no further introduction.
 Mallorca has a mild Mediterranean climate.
 The winters are mild and the summers hot and bright.
 The temperature in the summer rarely becomes unpleasant.
 In the winter the temperature often is around 15 – 16 during the day and rarely drops under zero during the night.
 The coldest month is usually January but it is not long until the spring arrives in February with all the almond trees blossoming.